Introduction to Java

 - Web Applications, for example, irctc.co.in, and many more.

 - Enterprise Applications, for example, banking applications.

 Types of Java Applications

 Below are the different types of java applications:

 1. Standalone Application

-Independent/Standalone applications are also called as work area applications or window-based applications.
-These are customary programming that need to be introduced on each machine.
-Instances of independent applications are Media player, antivirus, and so on.
+Independent/Standalone applications are work area applications or window-based applications.
+Instances of independent applications are Media players, antivirus, and so on.
 AWT and Swing are utilized in Java for making independent applications.

 2. Web Application

-An application that keeps running on the server-side and makes a dynamic page is known as a web application.
-At present, Servlet, JSP, Struts, Spring, Hibernate, JSF, and other technologies are utilized for making web applications in Java.
+An application running on the server side and making a dynamic page is known as a web application.
+At present, Servlet, JSP, Struts, Spring, Hibernate, JSF, and other technologies are utilized to make Java web applications.

 3. Enterprise Application